mpalaourg/starter-academic/content/el/publication/icmr2022/index.md

 ---
-title: "Summarizing Videos Using Concentrated Attention and Considering the Uniqueness and Diversity of the Video Frames"
+title: "Summarizing Videos using Concentrated Attention and Considering the Uniqueness and Diversity of the Video Frames"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here